MicrosoftDocs/dynamics-365-ai/ai-docs/sales/prioritize-sales-pipeline-through-work-list.md

 The Sales accelerator work list gives sellers the following capabilities:

-- Manage and view records&mdash;leads and opportunities&mdash;that include the activities that are due to be performed that day, sorted by priority, and remove records after an activity has been completed.
+- Manage and view records&mdash;leads and opportunities&mdash;that include the activities that are due in the last 30 days to be performed, sorted by priority, and remove records after an activity has been completed.
 More information: [View my records through the work list](#view-my-records-through-work-list)

 - Manage the work list by sorting, filtering, and grouping all records.
 More information: [Filter records in the work list](#filter-records-in-work-list)